 88 teachers - about half of the number who applied - to pay for art supplies, physical education equipment, iPads (many of which are for autistic students), laptop computers, a hand-held wireless response system and field trips.

-No city funds are used to fund the grants and fundraising is done through the organization, Rogers
+No city funds are used to fund the grants and fundraising is done through the organization, Rogers said.

 "This event is the highlight of the year for the organization.
-It's something we are happy to do because it's an extension of our commitment here in Lakewood to quality education," he said.

 "It's not about us, but it's about the teachers and the great things they are doing for our students."